Crypto art isn’t as absurd as it seems

 Personally, I want to buy only art I can hang on my walls, so I have no interest in buying crypto art.
 There are also environmental costs.
 Certain blockchains used for crypto art are really bad for the climate, because they require computations that consume staggering amounts of energy.

-That said, if buying it right now gives you pleasure – and you enjoy sharing what you’ve bought and the community around it and you’re using a more environmentally friendly blockchain – that’s great.
+That said, if buying it right now gives you pleasure–and you enjoy sharing what you’ve bought and the community around it and you’re using a more environmentally friendly blockchain–that’s great.

 If you’re buying it for some future reward, however, that’s risky.
 Will people care about your personal virtual gallery in the future?
 Will you care?
 Will crypto art even be a thing in a few years?